Gravicode/TinyCLR.Glide/README.md

 # TinyCLR.Glide
-Glide is library for building UI in embedded system with .NETMF, we have port this library to new Embedded OS from GHI, TinyCLR
+Glide is library for building UI in embedded system with .NETMF, we have ported this library to new Embedded OS from GHI, TinyCLR